 Once you’re more established, 10% advertising / sales is a more common level of investment for steady growth.
-For bigger online stores with a loyal customer base, the percentage of advertising / sales can drop to between 5% and 7%.
+For bigger online stores with a loyal customer base, the percentage of advertising / sales can drop to around 5-7%.

-We’ve known stores that cost far more than this, (especially when done through a marketing agency), and stores that cost far less, (our own shop for example cost nowhere near this).
+We’ve known stores which cost far more than this, (especially when done by a marketing agency), and stores that cost far less, (for example, our own shop cost nowhere near this).
 This cost is mid-range as far as setting up a store goes.

 Finally, overheads were the people costs for the store.
-Store sales needed to cover salary costs of the people who worked on it.
-There were no direct full time employees on the store itself, we seconded part of people’s time from other teams in the business.
+Store sales needed to cover the salary costs of the people who worked on it.
+There were no direct full-time employees on the store, only a project team created from other teams in the business.
 But we had to allow for paying the cost of those people’s time.

 That of course leaves us with the most important line.
-That’s the net profit.
-How much you actually make after everything’s been paid for.
+The net profit.
+How much you make after you’ve paid for everything.

-If it just stayed at that level for all of Year 2, you’d be looking at $720k sales and $120k profit for the whole year, a big improvement on Year 1.
-And obviously a more attractive story for the finance team as far as your D2C business case goes.
+If it stayed at that level for all of Year 2, you’d be looking at $720k sales and $120k profit for the whole year, a big improvement on Year 1.
+And a more attractive finance story as far as your D2C business case goes.